LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Novel LiDAR View Synthesis

 \subsection{\name{} Framework}

-Motivated by the impressive results of NeRF~\cite{mildenhall2021nerf} for novel RGB view synthesis, we therefore introduce the first novel LiDAR view synthesis framework.
+Motivated by the impressive results of NeRF~\cite{mildenhall2021nerf} for novel RGB view synthesis, we therefore introduce the first differentiable novel LiDAR view synthesis framework.

-\mypara{Implicit fields to represent LiDAR sensor.} As discussed in \cref{subsec:rangview}, the LiDAR sensor employs an active imaging system, in contrast to the passive imaging principle of cameras.
-Furthermore, each pseudo pixel in the LiDAR range image corresponds to a real laser beam, which is more consistent with the rays in NeRF.
-We therefore reformulate NeRF to achieve novel LiDAR view synthesis.
-However, one cannot trivially apply image-based NeRF to LiDAR range images; the sensor's specificities must be modeled.

-For a given LiDAR range image, the laser’s viewing directions $\boldsymbol{\theta}$ of a pseudo pixel can be calculated according to \cref{eq:theta1} and \cref{eq:theta2}.
-The viewing directions in our \name{} form a radial pattern, as shown in \cref{fig:rangeview}, closely matching physical reality.
-The expected depth obtained by integrating over samples in \cref{eq:depth} is the distance from the LiDAR sensor.
-Moreover, the origin $\mathbf{o}$ and viewing direction $\boldsymbol{\theta}$ of the ray are both transformed to the global world coordinate system.
-Therefore, the sampled points $t$ are actual points in the real world, which are consistent across multiple LiDAR frames/range images, as shown in the top-right portion of \cref{fig:LiDAR-NeRF}.
+\mypara{Implicit fields to represent LiDAR sensor.} As discussed in \cref{subsec:rangview}, LiDAR sensors use an active imaging system that differs from the passive imaging principle of cameras, requiring specific modeling of the sensor's characteristics.
+Additionally, each pseudo pixel in the LiDAR range image corresponds to a real laser beam, which is more consistent with the rays in NeRF.
+Therefore, we reformulated NeRF to achieve novel LiDAR view synthesis.
+For a given LiDAR range image, the laser's viewing directions $\boldsymbol{\theta}$ of a pseudo pixel can be calculated using \cref{eq:theta2}.
+The viewing directions in our proposed LiDAR-NeRF framework form a radial pattern, closely matching physical reality as depicted in \cref{fig:LiDAR-NeRF} (a).
+The expected depth can be obtained by integrating over samples as $ \hat{D}(\textbf{r}) = \sum_{i=1}^N T_i \big(1 - \exp(-\sigma_i \delta_i)\big)t_i \;. $ where $ T_i = \exp \left(-\sum_{j=1}^{i-1} \sigma_j \delta_j \right)$ indicates the accumulated transmittance along ray $\textbf{r}$ to the sampled point $t_i$, and $\delta_i = t_{i+1} - t_i$ is the distance between adjacent samples.
+The expected depth represents the distance from the LiDAR sensor, which is also represented by a pseudo pixel in the range image.
+Moreover, both the origin $\mathbf{o}$ and viewing direction $\boldsymbol{\theta}$ of the ray are transformed to the global world coordinate system, allowing the sampled points $t$ to be actual points in the real world and consistent across multiple LiDAR frames/range images, as shown in the top-right portion of \cref{fig:LiDAR-NeRF} (b).